 Additional attachments Conditions Covering letter A maximum of two pages using a sans-serif typeface (Arial or equivalent) and font size of 11pt.
-MICA form For more information see MRC Industry Collaboration Agreement (MICA) Heads of terms For more information see MRC Industry Collaboration Agreement (MICA) Schedule of Events Cost Attribution Template (SoECAT) Upload as 'letter of support' For more information see Excess Treatment Costs of Studies Involving Human Participants

-Additional attachments Conditions Additional questions on the use of animals overseas A maximum of two pages see Use of animals overseas
+MRC Industry Collaboration Framework documents For more information, please see MRC Industry Collaboration Framework (ICF) Schedule of Events Cost Attribution Template (SoECAT) Upload as 'letter of support' For more information see NHS Research and Support Costs Additional questions on the use of animals overseas A maximum of two pages see Ethical and welfare standards and review

+6.1.
 Case for support